 I was not able to finish both legs of the pajama pants during the Sewing Lab time, so I checked out a sewing machine to take home.
 The AADL has many types of tools that can be checked by library card holders.
 The sewing machines come with everything you need inside a weather proof container.
 During the week I had the sewing machine, I finished my pajama pants and did other sewing projects I had previously put off because I didn’t want to hand sew.
 I regretted not borrowing a sewing machine from the library sooner!

-My pajama pants before
+Mended pajama pants before and after

 Local mending and crafting groups: